OSUSecLab/elfuzz/docker_readme.md

 This may take a while, and after it finishes, you will get all you need to run the experiments.

-You can use `elfuzz config` to configure settings such as email notifications.

-## Experiments

-The following sections describe how to reproduce the experiments presented in the paper.
-Note that we include all intermediate results acquired in our previous experiments, so you can skip any steps that you don't have time or resources to run.

 ## Configuring Hugging Face token

 The experiments require pulling models from Hugging Face.
 You need to set up your [Hugging Face token](https://huggingface.co/docs/hub/en/security-tokens) via the following command: